Introduction to Donut Chart in Tableau

-Donut chart resembles various meters present over a car dashboard.
-The way the readings given by the meters helps the driver gauge the car’s performance, similarly, the donut chart helps track important KPIs pertaining to a business or an activity.
-The inner blank space that basically converts a pie chart into a donut chart has a special significance.
-The blank space can be used to write a meaningful and insightful label that helps the business user understand the insight provided by the donut chart from the data.
-Moreover, as compared to a pie chart, the donut chart is visually appealing, especially when multiple categories are to be compared.
+A doughnut chart resembles various meters present over a car dashboard.
+The way the meters’ readings help the driver gauge the car’s performance; similarly, the doughnut chart helps track important KPIs pertaining to a business or an activity.
+The inner blank space that basically converts a pie chart into a doughnut chart has a special significance.
+The blank space can be used to write a meaningful and insightful label that helps the business user understand the doughnut chart’s insight from the data.
+Moreover, compared to a pie chart, the donut chart is visually appealing, especially when multiple categories are compared.

-Doughnut chart, whose shape resembles that of a doughnut, is a very effective and powerful visualization tool especially to present the percentage contributions of multiple categories.
-In Tableau, beautiful donut charts can be built which requires working upon two similar pie charts.
+A doughnut chart, whose shape resembles that of a doughnut, is a very effective and powerful visualization tool, especially to present the percentage contributions of multiple categories.
+In Tableau, beautiful donut charts can be built, which requires working upon two similar pie charts.
 The chart is quite useful for tracking performance measures.